matthias-reis/carda-gatsby/content/articles/2021/07/zement-rohstoff-1.md

 > Zement don't level their building material.
 Instead, they shape imaginative sculptures out of it that send a strong statement into the music world.

-When exploring the songs attentively, you will notice many lovingly little details – every time you listen to it, there are some more.
+When exploring the songs attentively, you will notice many lovely little details – every time you listen to it, there are some more.
 The mix of raw sounds, solid rhythms and almost hypnotic synth parts works out perfectly.

 ## A versatile record with exciting details